PaddlePaddle/PaddleHub/README.md

 ## Introduction and Features
 - **PaddleHub** aims to provide developers with rich, high-quality, and directly usable pre-trained models.
-- **Abundant Pre-trained Models**: 360+ pre-trained models cover the 5 major categories, including Image, Text, Audio, Video, and Industrial application.
+- **Abundant Pre-trained Models**: 360+ pre-trained models cover the 6 major categories, including Wenxin large models, Image, Text, Audio, Video, and Industrial application.
 All of them are free for download and offline usage.
 - **No Need for Deep Learning Background**: you can use AI models quickly and enjoy the dividends of the artificial intelligence era.
 - **Quick Model Prediction**: model prediction can be realized through a few lines of scripts to quickly experience the model effect.
 - **Model As Service**: one-line command to build deep learning model API service deployment capabilities.